 (SOUNDBITE OF MUSIC)

-MANN: Thank you, Noel.
+SOMMER: Thank you.
 Transcript provided by NPR, Copyright NPR.